Bushong12/SciBot/README.md

 All output files are stored in the data folder
-Initial .txt files about the text are stored in the microsoft folder Complete text is stored in the text folder
+Initial .txt files about the text are stored in the microsoft folder Complete text is stored in the text folder dependencies.sh installs all necessary python libraries in order to run our code

 Data Integration and Cleaning:
 ------------------------------